 Mathura Ke Pede is the favorite offering in the temples of Mathura Vrindavan.
 You must try these.
 Read our story of the making of Mathura Peda.

-Kachori is my favorite thing to eat in Braj Bhumi, followed by Bedai Puri that you get only in the mornings.
+Kachori is my favorite thing to eat in Braj Bhumi, followed by Bedai Puri which you get only in the mornings.

-Lassi is a famous drink that you must try here, followed by Jal Jeera that is mostly seen in summers.
+Lassi is a famous drink that you must try here, followed by Jal Jeera which is mostly seen in summers.

 Monkeys can play havoc on your sojourn here.
 They are found in each temple, each street, and even on the ghats.
 They will attack you for anything.
 But their favorites are – mobile phones, cameras, spectacles, and hanging bags.
 In the lanes of Banke Bihari temple, I saw them jumping on passers-by wearing spectacles, taking them off, and breaking them, just for fun.
 It is nearly impossible to walk with any eatable in your hands.